cakephp/bakery.cakephp.org/2015/05/17/cakephp_3_0_5_released.rst

 ------------

-As part of the 3.0 patch releases we are experimenting with implementing smaller new new features.
+As part of the 3.0 patch releases we are experimenting with implementing smaller net new features.
 We want try delivering new features incrementally.
 In 3.0.5 the following new features were added.

 * ``Validator::addNested()`` and ``Validator::addNestedMany()`` were added.